 Marjorie is a first-generation Australian, based in Gadigal Land/Sydney.
-Prior to starting Welcome Merchant in 2020, Marjorie has been working in the social justice space since 2011.
+Prior to starting Welcome Merchant in 2020, Marjorie has been working in the social justice space since 2011, at organisations like Metro Assist & Amnesty International Australia.
 She never saw herself as an entrepreneur until she realised that Welcome Merchant can be so much more than just an Instagram account.
-Besides Welcome Merchant, she works fulltime at Metro Assist, a community organisation, and has previously worked at organisations like Amnesty International Australia and 3Bridges Community.
-Marjorie has completed a Master’s Degree in Human Rights & Democratisation, where her passion for migration rights became deeper.
-A passionate traveller, Marjorie has lived in Colombo, Milan and Istanbul.
-She is obsessed with her cat, all things goat-related and dance classes.
+Marjorie has also completed a Master’s Degree in Human Rights & Democratisation, where her passion for migration rights became deeper.
+A passionate traveller, Marjorie has lived in Colombo, Sri Lanka, Milan, Italy and Istanbul, Turkey.
+She is obsessed with her cat, goats and dancing.

 Welcome Merchant is up and running thanks to the constant support from our volunteers